hanesi/AWS-Concert-Email-List/README.md

 - BandJSON; file key for the Bands.JSON file
 - SNSARN; the ARN of the SNS topic that sends the email to the appropriate person

+Location is currently hard coded to Brooklyn and New York (NYC).
+These are the songkick location tags and if users want info on shows outside of these two cities, they'd need to update that code.

 Bands.JSON will need to be configured for each individual user (unless you only want my band notifications).
 There may be an easier way, but i just went to each artist's page on songkick.com and got the IDs that way.
 Good enough for only 30 or so artists.

 The deployment package is ready to go as is, environment variables can be configured in the AWS Lambda Console, just remember the names you configure have to match the names in the script